jamescoward/chain-boys-cookbook/recipes/chain-boys-daal.md

 ## Method

-1. Cook the lentils and kidney beans in a pressure cooker (around 20 minutes quick release).
+1. Cook the lentils and kidney beans in a pressure cooker (around 20 minutes on high with a quick release).
 Mash them a bit once they're cooked
 2. In a dry pan toast all the spices except the Garam Masala for a bit, be careful it doesn't burn though
-3. Add some oil to the spices and then the onions and cook them over a lowish heat until they are soft
+3. Add some oil to the spices, add the garlic and ginger and fry for a bit.
+Then the onions and cook them over a lowish heat until they are soft
 4. Add the tomatoes and cook then for a bit
 5. Add in the cooked lentils and beans and the butter
 6. Simmer for a couple hours stirring occasionally so it doesn't stick to the bottom of the pan, add some water if it is too thick